castorini/bertserini/README.md

 We demonstrate an end-to-end Open-Domain question answering system that integrates BERT with the open-source [Pyserini](https://github.com/castorini/pyserini) information retrieval toolkit.
 Our system integrates best practices from IR with a BERT-based reader to identify answers from a large corpus of Wikipedia articles in an end-to-end fashion.
 We report large improvements over previous results (such as [DrQA system](https://github.com/facebookresearch/DrQA)) on a standard benchmark test collection.
 It is showing that fine-tuning pretrained BERT with [SQuAD 1.1 Dataset](https://arxiv.org/abs/1606.05250) is sufficient to achieve high accuracy in identifying answer spans under Open Domain setting.

+Following the Open Domain QA setting of DrQA, we are using Wikipedia as the large scale knowledge source of documents.
+In order to anwer questions, the system first retrieve several candidate text segmentations among the entire knowledge source of documents, then read through the candidate text segments to determine the answers.

+# Quick Start

+1. Install dependencies
+2. Download the builtup Wikipedia index
+3. Download the pretrained models
+4.

 We have uploaded the finetuned checkpoints to the huggingface models: \
 [bertserini-bert-base-squad](https://huggingface.co/rsvp-ai/bertserini-bert-base-squad) \